Recent History of Birth Control

 Birth Control in Ancient Times

 But, history shows us that the ancient Egyptians, Mesopotamians and Romans used birth control and infanticide as means of dealing with unwanted pregnancies.
 Birth control methods that included pessaries made from acacia gum, a natural spermicidal that is still used today in contraceptive jellies; covering the mouth of the womb with an application of a gummy substance (honey and sodium carbonate); and placing a pessary made from crocodile dung into the vagina, were all popular methods of contraception centuries ago.

 Today, birth control is available in a wide array of methods.
 Many can be used alone or in conjunction with other methods to make doubly sure contraception is effective.
 In this section, we will discover some of these methods and discuss how they work and how effective they are.

 Natural methods of birth control, called fertility awareness, can be practiced to avoid pregnancy.
 No drugs or devices are necessary.
 There are four common methods of natural birth control that include the basal temperature method, the Billings method (monitoring cervical mucus), the Rhythm method (made popular by the Catholic Church), and the Sympto-termal method which combines basal temperature and cervical mucus monitoring.

 Barrier Methods of birth control involve using a device of some sort to prevent the flow of semen into the uterus.
 Cervical Caps, condoms (both male and female), diaphragms, sponges and spermicidals are part of this group.
 We'll discuss these methods and their effectiveness in this article as well.

-Of course, the hormonal method of birth control - birth control pills, morning after pills, and injections are more popular as effective methods of birth control today.
+Of course, the hormonal method of birth control, such as birth control pills, morning after pills and injections are more popular as effective methods of birth control today.
 This section will explore the effects of pills and injections as well as efficacy.